2021 Western North America heat wave: Saskatchewan

 Saskatchewan's heat records were mainly concentrated in the northern parts of the province.
-Stony Rapids saw the mercury reach 39.8 C on June 30, an all-time high and record temperatures were also set at Key Lake Airport, sometimes dubbed "the cold pole of Saskatchewan", and Collins Bay Airport on July 1, both at 37.0 C, as well as in Uranium City (38.0 C).
-July highs were also observed in these settlements on the first day of the month, when 26 daily records were set across the province, most in northern communities.
+Stony Rapids saw the mercury reach 39.8 C on June 30, an all-time high.
+Record temperatures were also set at Key Lake Airport and Collins Bay Airport on July 1, both at 37.0 C, as well as in Uranium City (38.0 C).
+July highs were also observed in these settlements on the first day of the month, breaking 26 daily records across the provence.

 Elsewhere, the heat arrived slightly later.
 Saskatoon reached 35.4 C on July 1 and beat the monthly record the following day, at 40.5 C, a tenth of degree below the all-time record.
 La Ronge registered an all-time high with a reading of 37.9 C. Regina, like most of the southern part of the province was spared the extremes reached in the northern parts, with a maximum of 35.0 C on July 2.
-The heat wave over Saskatchewan largely dissipated by July 3 and moved east.